AKKamta/ajaykamta-portfolio/README.md

-# My portfolio
+# my portfolio

-Hey!
-Welcome to my portfolio!
-It is a pleasure to be here for some important task.
+Hey! welcome to my portfolio!

+It is really pleasure to be here for some important oppertuanity to make things happen in the way of development.. opps in the manner of coding.

+Briefing about the knowledge :-
+1. javaScript
+2. NodeJS
+3. jquery
+4. React